Julian22222/PRACTICE/Next_and_NestJS/README.md

 ### advantages of server side components

 - data loading on the server (SSR, ISR, SSG)

-  SSR- one request === 1 responce (usual approach), will cause browser delays if you have 1000users on your website, server always will ask to increase resources because server power of the cloud will not be enough
+  SSR- one request === 1 responce (usual approach), will cause browser delays if you have 1000 users on your website, server always will ask to increase resources because server power of the cloud will not be enough
   ISR - static (with data update)
   SSG static (without data update)